 AfGJ has also taken money from corporate foundations, including $10,000 from the Bank of America Charitable Foundation, $10,000 from the Aetna Foundation, $5,000 from the Bank of America Charitable Gift Fund, $119,000 from the Fidelity Investments Charitable Gift Fund, and $21,100 from the Schwab Charitable Fund (the last three corporations provide “donor-advised funds” to individuals or foundations who use the funds to make charitable donations, often anonymously).

-Earlier this year, Capital Research Center reported about these funding streams on its blog Bombthrowers, (“Do Bank of America, Fidelity, and Schwab support the Berkeley violence?”
+Earlier this year, these funding streams were reported on the blog Bombthrowers, (“Do Bank of America, Fidelity, and Schwab support the Berkeley violence?”
 February 8, 2017).
 The blog post asked: